-First Time in College students are assigned to a First Year Success Specialist after the completion of the online orientation and the MyCareerShines assessment.
-MyCareerShines assessment results are reviewed in the initial session, and used to place students on the appropriate academic pathway.
+First Time in College students are assigned to a First Year Success Specialist.
+They are able to schedule an advising appointment after the completion of the online orientation, the MyCareerShines assessment, and the Student Success Survey.
+MyCareerShines assessment and the Student Success Survey results are reviewed in the initial session, and used to place students on the appropriate academic pathway.
 Also during the initial session, an advising syllabus is given, student learning outcomes are discussed and the student's first schedule is completed.
-Upon successful completion of 24 credit hours students will transition to Meta-Major Advisors who will assist them and monitor their progress on their academic pathway to graduation, transfer or a career.
+Upon successful completion of 24 credit hours, students will transition to Meta-Major Advisors who will assist them and monitor their progress on their academic pathway to graduation, transfer or a career.
 Learn more at CF.edu/StartSmart.